 Common Causes of Wrongful Death Claims in Kentucky

-Wrongful death lawsuits are often the result of one of the following types of accidents caused by the negligent or intentional actions of someone else:
+Wrongful death lawsuits are often the result of one of the following types of accidents caused by the negligent or reckless actions of someone else:

 - Car and truck accidents.
 Auto accidents are one of the leading causes of injury and death in Kentucky and across the United States.
 Whether it was a drunk driver, distracted driver, drowsy driver, or otherwise negligent driver who hurt you or killed your loved one, you may have the right to recover damages.